openmethane/openmethane/methodology-website.md

 decide how much to zoom or pan the instrument.
 A zoomed-in image will have smaller pixels – and thus more detailed measurements – but with a smaller area, leaving parts of the Earth that may never be measured.
+If the satellite pans to a wider view it looks at lower angles to the Earth's surface. this distorts the image with pixels at the edge being larger than those near the centre.
+This is why the orbit does not repeat every day.
+If it did, certain parts of the Earth would only be seen in lower resolution.
-TROPOMI’s particular resolution and orbit mean that it potentially sees every point on the globe once per day.\
+TROPOMI’s particular resolution and orbit mean that it potentially sees every point on the globe once per day but the resolution will change from day to day. \
 \

 IMAGE: PREVIOUS IMAGE BUT WITH CLOUD MASK, WITH MANY GRID CELLS BLANKED